jeremydecola/Mystic-Nights-Online/README.md

 - The admin console allows sending raw packets and shutting down gracefully.

 ---
+## Limitations
+- **The DNAS Bypass only works once.
+If you exit NETWORK GAME or get logged out for whatever reason, reset your PCSX2 instance to get passed DNAS CHECK again.**

 ## Troubleshooting
 - **Do your IP addresses match everywhere?**